marijaluksic/Web-Design/README.md

 # Meet Mia
-Web page for a brunch and cake bar in Zagreb
+Web page for a brunch and cake bar in Zagreb.

 Pages created:
   - Home page (index.html)